Rigidity and reconstruction in matroids of highly connected graphs: Graph matroid families

 It is easy to see that $\MM_{k,\ell}$ has dimensionality $k$.
-Calculating the threshold is nontrivial; it can be deduced from the proof of \cite[Lemma 2.3]{garamvolgyi.etal_2024} that in the $k \geq 2$ and $\ell \geq 0$ cases, the threshold $\threshold{\MM_{k,\ell}}$ is as follows:
+Calculating the threshold is nontrivial; it can be deduced from the proof of~\cite[Lemma 2.3]{garamvolgyi.etal_2024} that when $\ell \geq 0$, the threshold $\threshold{\MM_{k,\ell}}$ is as follows:

-Schmidt \cite{schmidt_1979} used the following modification of $\MM_{k,0}$ to construct uncountably many distinct graph matroid families.
+Schmidt~\cite{schmidt_1979} used the following modification of $\MM_{k,0}$ to construct uncountably many distinct graph matroid families.
 Let $k \geq 2$, and let $\CC$ be a collection of $3$-connected $2k$-regular graphs.
-We define the graph matroid $\MM_\CC$ by letting a graph be $\MM_\CC$-independent if it is $(k,0)$-sparse and does not contain any copy of a graph in $\CC$ as a subgraph.
-Schmidt showed that $\MM_\CC$ is indeed a graph matroid family, and it is not difficult to see that different choices of $\CC$ give rise to different graph matroid families.
+We define the family $\MM_\CC$ by letting a graph be $\MM_\CC$-independent if it is $(k,0)$-sparse and does not contain any copy of a graph in $\CC$ as a subgraph.
+Schmidt showed that $\MM_\CC$ is indeed a graph matroid family, and that different choices of $\CC$ give rise to different graph matroid families.
 It is unclear whether there are uncountably many graph matroid families with dimensionality one.

 \paragraph*{Abstract rigidity matroids.}